Welcome to the MSc Computing programme!

 What are the possible classifications for my degree?

 - Distinction (>=70%)

 You will need to pass ALL modules to pass the degree.

-Your final classification will be the minimum of your individual project marks and the overall average of your taught modules (excluding the individual project).
-So if your taught module average is 75% but your individual project mark is 60%, you will be awarded a merit.
+Your final classification will be the minimum of your individual project marks and your overall weighted average (including the individual project).
+So if your module average is 75% but your individual project mark is 65%, you will be awarded a merit.